-1. From Cloudera Manager, select Replication Snapshot Policies .
+1. From Cloudera Manager, select Replication Snapshot Policies in the left navigation bar.

 Existing snapshot policies are shown in a table.

 - 2. To create a new policy, click Create Snapshot Policy. - 3.
 From the drop-down list, select the service (HDFS or HBase) and cluster for which you want to create a policy. - 4.
 Provide a name for the policy.
 Optionally, provide a description. - 5.
 Specify the directories, namespaces or tables to include in the snapshot.